Read This First

 Prompt 3: Scenario #1: Imagine you lend your car to a friend who wrecks it.
 Write up a moral assessment, addressing any considerations that would be in play.

-The section turns on Lending Car and Wrecked Vehicle and Consequentialist and Deontological Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Lending Car and Wrecked Vehicle and Consequentialist and Deontological Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Lending Car and Wrecked Vehicle distinct from Consequentialist and Deontological Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Lending Car and Wrecked Vehicle distinct from Consequentialist and Deontological Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A key factor is whether the friend wrecked the car intentionally or through negligence, or if the accident was genuinely unavoidable.
 If the friend drove recklessly or without due care, they bear moral culpability due to their voluntary actions leading to harm.
 Conversely, if the accident was genuinely unavoidable, their moral responsibility might be lessened, though they may still bear some obligation to make amends.